 Many recipients of pelvic, hernia, and vaginal mesh implants have experienced serious health problems.
 The pelvic mesh implants and bladder slings have a tendency to erode, leaving bits of metal or plastic in the patient’s body.
 These implants have been used millions of times since winning FDA approval.
+A victim of a hernia mesh medical device may be eligible to file a hernia mesh claim in the event you have complications or needed revision surgery for any of the types of mesh set forth above.
+You may also be eligible to file an individual lawsuit based on other types of defective or unsafe hernia mesh medical devices or patches.
+This surgical mesh article explains what you need to know before you file a hernia mesh lawsuit.

 Cases we are reviewing for lawsuits on behalf of hernia mesh victims: